-Gilead approval of awards does not take into account the past, present, or future volume or value of any business or referrals between the parties.
+Gilead's approval of awards does not take into account the past, present, or future volume or value of any business or referrals between the parties.
 Awards are not being given, directly or indirectly, as an inducement or reward with respect to the past or potential future purchase, utilization, recommendation or formulary placement of any Gilead product.
-Furthermore, except for the use of the Gilead product in an approved award/research, the awardee is not required to purchase, order, recommend or prescribe to any patients any products manufactured by or available through Gilead.
+The awardee is not required to purchase, order, recommend or prescribe to any patients any products manufactured by or available through Gilead.
+Gilead's approval of awards will depend on the availability of funds and receipt of meritorious and complete proposals.